Review of Absolute Power

 Miss Clark’s supporters will dismiss it as the ravings of an obsessed individual.

-The vast majority of the will simply not care either way as they accept things are not black and white; instead there are many shades of grey.
+The vast majority of the population will simply not care either way as they accept things are not black and white; instead there are many shades of grey.

 Most people accept that others are prone to make mistakes and get things wrong, as much as they get things right.